SCENES FROM

 DIGITAL AUDIO.
 30 MINUTES

-Ten avant-pop songs created by the composer after encountering Ikkyu, transforming Ikkyu’s journal entries into a new musical language.
+Ten avant-pop songs created by the composer after encountering Ikkyu, transforming themes and fragments from Ikkyu’s journal entries into a new musical language.
+In Safety Suppression Protocol, these songs reappear as a driving narrative force.

 IKKYU SONICS